What Is The Keto Diet?

 ● Spread your carbohydrate intake out across the day when you have high-carb days.

-● Ketogenic dieting entails very low-carbohydrate intake, along with higher fat and protein intakes.
+● Ketogenic dieting entails very low-carbohydrate intake, along with higher fat and moderate protein intakes.

 ● There are three types of ketogenic diets that you can use to reach your physique and performance goals.